Baymeadows (Jacksonville): Golf

 Brother developers Paul & Jerome Fletcher took notice of Deerwood and acquired 500 acre a mile away from the future I-95 and Baymeadows Road interchange.
 Englishman Desmond Muirhead was engaged to design a golf course around a master-planned community with Gene Sarazen "consulting".
-Golfer and journalist Fred Seely wrote, "They got a magnificent layout through swampy land - it couldn’t be built in today’s environmental-friendly society".
+Golfer and journalist Fred Seely wrote, "They got a magnificent layout through swampy land - it couldn't be built in today’s environmental-friendly society".
 The Baymeadows Golf Course opened in May 1968 as a private club where qualifiers for the U.S. Open were held.
-It was a premiere course in Jacksonville with 750 members to start because there weren't enough courses to meet demand.
+It was a premiere course in Jacksonville with 750 members to start because there were not enough courses to meet demand.
 Society began to change: in the 1940s and 1950s, people were excluded because of their heritage or color.
 Developers began including golf courses and club memberships with their homes.
-A private Baymeadows club couldn’t survive financially, so it became semi-private and sold more and more condos.
-Eventually, it lost its' appeal and became a tight course with condos and apartments everywhere.
+A private Baymeadows club could not survive financially, so it became semi-private and sold more and more condos.
+Eventually, it lost its appeal and became a tight course with condos and apartments everywhere.

 The 2000s United States housing bubble caused land values to soar, making the property more valuable as a development than a golf course.
 In 2005, D.R.
 Horton bought and closed the golf course with the goal of building 1,400 homes.
 Due to the scale and potential problems, the Baymeadows Community Council (BCC) was formed to provide a voice to existing residents in surrounding neighborhoods.
 That project garnered so much opposition it was vetoed.
 The 2008 financial crisis put the brakes on most development, so the project wasn't restarted until 2018.

 More than a dozen years after the original plan was shelved, developers resurrected Baymeadow Park to create an "urban village" by spending $15 million on a mixed-use development of 6-acres that will include a hotel with 100-rooms, commercial and retail space totaling 35,000 sqft, approximately 8,000 sqft of office space on the second-floors, 552 townhomes and 147 homes.